-You are going home with a peripherally insertion central catheter (PICC).
-This thin, small tube is 18-24 inches long and ends in the large vein near your heart.
-It is often used when treatment requires medicines or nutrition for weeks or more.
-At home, you need to care for your PICC to keep it working and help prevent the spread of germs.
-This sheet will help you remember how to care for your PICC at home.
+You are going home with a central venous access device (CVAD).
+It is often used when medicines or nutrition are needed for weeks or more.
+At home, you need to care for your CVAD to keep it working and help prevent the spread of germs.
+Follow the instructions below unless your provider or home health agency has told you differently.

 If hands look dirty, use soap and water.
 Wash well, for at least 15 seconds.
 Use a new, clean towel or paper towel to dry hands well.

-Activity: Always protect your PICC.
+Activity: Always protect your CVAD.
 Avoid rough activities.

 Supplies: When you go home, supplies and equipment may be delivered by your home care agency.
 To order more supplies, contact your home care agency.

-If you get medicines while at home, your home care agency will teach you how to care for the PICC.
+If you get medicines using your CVAD at home, your home care agency will teach you how to care for the CVAD.

-Flush your PICC every day and after each use.
+Flush your CVAD every day and after each use.
 Your nurse may tell you to flush more often if needed.

 Clean work area.